farhanabir/practice_1/README.md

 # practice_1
-A simple website(home page only) with basic html css
+A simple website with basic html css